Discover Cairns

 About our flights to Cairns

 Air New Zealand offers non-stop flights between Auckland and Cairns seasonally between April and October, with connections available from all Air New Zealand serviced domestic airports.
-All of our non-stop flights offer you a choice of seat, seat+bag, theworks and worksdeluxe fare types.
 The Auckland to Cairns flight time is five hours and 35 minutes.
+You can choose the way you fly on all our flights to Australia.

 South from Cairns, Air New Zealand also flies to the Sunshine Coast, the Gold Coast and Queensland's state capital Brisbane.